 That’s why I opt for easy pumpkin bars over a tricky recipe any day.
 Plus, he loves this cake too!
 It’s a win-win for everyone!

 Trust me, I know it’s going to be a win at your house too!

 Pumpkin Bars Ingredients

 I know the list that you’ll need to make this recipe is long.
 Don’t stress though, for the most part, you probably have all these simple baking ingredients on hand.

 If you don’t have pumpkin in your pantry, I’d recommend stocking up on it!
 It’s a really versatile food storage item.

-Here’s a run down of what you’ll need.
+Here’s a rundown of what you’ll need.

 - Pumpkin Puree – Be sure it’s pumpkin puree and not pumpkin pie filling.
 What’s the difference?
 Pumpkin pie filling already has pumpkin pie spices in it.
-You could use fresh pumpkin, but I really prefer canned pumpkin.
+You could use fresh pumpkins, but I really prefer canned pumpkin.
 It’s easy and I think it’s even better.